 Explore our beautiful garden decking ideas to inspire your next garden project.
 Whether you have a country garden, small garden in town or compact terrace, you'll want to get the most from your garden decking, ensuring it's a practical and stylish spot for entertaining, dining or simply relaxing.

-Whatever you choose, don’t forget to complete the effect with dramatic lighting touches for the perfect decked garden that will work well into the evening.
+Don’t forget to complete the effect with dramatic lighting touches for the perfect decked garden that will work well into the evening.

 Decking is absolutely ideal if your garden is uneven or on a slope.
 It’s great for levelling out awkward spaces, as it’s built on a structure.
 It can also have split levels and include steps.
 A little shelter has been built at the far end, which means that the great outdoors can be enjoyed even on the more drizzly of days.